 - Riding to the Batumi Botanical Gardens with a taxi driver and see him perform the sign of the Christian cross across his chest before speeding to overtake a vehicle in traffic.
 My eyes widened and maybe my heart valves did too.

 - The four-hour headache the morning after the Bermuda party.
-The techno music was relentless, and smoke was awful, but the social atmosphere was nice.
+The techno music was relentless, and the smoke was awful, but the social atmosphere was nice.
 Check out this view and sound of the music and Black Sea!

 Thanks for the great time Batumi!